vinay-swamy/BIOF076-Visualization-with-R/README.md

 * Complete a final project with your own data

 ## Format
 The workshop is structured as a series of interactive lessons, with a lecture and exercises components.
-There Our engagement during this workshop will take several forms:
+Our engagement during this workshop will take several forms:

 * Class materials: All materials, including lecture slides and excercises will be availble on canvas, and the course Github repository